 Australia is jointly leading, with the United States and the European Union, negotiations on a services-only free trade agreement known as the Trade in Services Agreement (TiSA).

-Formal TiSA negotiations began in early 2013, following 12 months of exploratory discussions that Australia and the United States led in Geneva between a subset of World Trade Organization (WTO) Members interested in new approaches to progressing services trade liberalisation that would support and feed back into multilateral trade negotiations.
+Formal TiSA negotiations began in early 2013, following 12 months of exploratory discussions that Australia and the United States led in Geneva between a subset of World Trade Organization (WTO) Members interested in new approaches to services trade liberalisation to support and feed back into multilateral trade negotiations.